What is B2B sales?

 B2B Selling Tactics

 There’s different approaches you can take to B2B sales—and you can and should implement more than one if you can.
-From leveraging social channels, to emails, to outbounding, you may be wondering where your team should be focusing their energy to see the highest return.
+From leveraging social channels, to emails, to deciding when to lean in to inbound vs outbounding, you may be wondering where your team should be focusing their energy to see the highest return.
 Before we dive into that, let's explore a few of they tactics that B2B sales leaders use to generate revenue:

 LinkedIn Social Selling